centreon/centreon-documentation/versioned_docs/version-23.10/administration/secure-platform.md

 cat /var/log/audit/audit.log | grep -i denied
 ```

-If errors appear, you have to analyse them and to decide if these errors are regular and must be added in addition to
+If errors appear, you must analyze them and decide if these errors are regular and should be added to
 the Centreon default SELinux rules.
 To do this, use the following command to transform errors into SELinux rules:

 ```shell